 - Find the Accessories group within the prop vehicle.

 - For each wheel, look at where it is according to the orientation of the vehicle and change its name accordingly.

 Now that each wheel is named, drag-and-drop each wheel into the corresponding property in the Wheels section of the Properties window for the Orange Sedan.

 Now that the location and size of the wheels for the Orange Sedan are known, the Wheel Radius, Wheel Width, and Wheel Offset properties for each wheel can be altered as fit.

 This has to be determined through trial-and-error and looking at the wheel visually.
 There is a yellow gizmo for each wheel that visualizes its collision.
 Try to match this as closely to the visual wheel as possible.

-If you do not see the gizmos, press V to enable them.
+If there are no gizmos displayed, press V to enable them.

 Now that the visual prop is attached to the car and the visual wheels now correspond to the collision wheels, all there is left to do is adjust the other properties of the vehicle such as its Max Speed, Acceleration, Body Scale, and so on.

-Once everything has been set up and to your liking, you can press the Play button and test out the vehicle for yourself!
+Once everything has been set up, press the Play button and test out the vehicle.